 The team then predicted that EN2 could be expressed by these cells and secreted into urine, which a test confirmed.
 This led to six years of clinical trials in a number of countries.
 These findings overall confirm EN2 is very good at detecting prostate cancer and also may be capable of indicating when patients have small cancers, which could be observed and monitored, versus large cancers which need treatment immediately.
 Such a test would have very high clinical utility and potentially save patients from invasive surgery and unnecessary treatment.

-This has lead to a 500-man clinical trial called Procure, funded by our OctoBeardFest campaign and Randox Laboratories, which will also study bladder cancers and whether EN2 can predict small tumours, and the team hope results will be available at the end of the year.
+This has lead to a 500-man clinical trial called Procure, funded by our OctoBeardFest campaign and Randox Laboratories, which will also study bladder cancers and whether EN2 can predict small tumours.

 The EN2 study has also furthered research into immunotherapy, which uses the body’s own immune system to target tumour cells leaving normal cells untouched.